erikg/WoWStatTracker/MAC_APP_README.md

 2. Add your characters using the "Add Character" button
 3. Track weekly progress by clicking on the colored cells
 4. Double-click any row to edit character details
-5. Use "Update from Altoholic" to import addon data
+5. Use "Import from WoW Addon" to import addon data
-6. Change theme using the dropdown in the toolbar
+6. Change theme using the View menu

 ## File Locations

-The app stores data in the same directory as the executable:
+The app stores data in `~/Library/Application Support/wowstat/`:
 - `wowstat_data.json` - Character data
 - `wowstat_config.json` - App settings and preferences